 But arguably the biggest upgrade is the ability for the Galaxy S20+ to connect to both AT&T’s 5G (low-band) and 5G+ (mmWave) networks.
 This makes the Galaxy S20+ perfect for anyone wanting the absolute best 5G connectivity in a phone, one that will see it age more gracefully for years to come.

-If the Galaxy S20 is the regular-sized model, and the Galaxy S20+ is the large, then the Samsung Galaxy S20 Ultra 5G could be seen as the “XL” variant in the lineup.
-The Galaxy S20 Ultra features an even larger 6.9-inch display and higher capacity 5,000mAh battery with up to 45W fast charging (vs 25W in the smaller models).
+Samsung threw everything they had at the S20 Ultra, with the phone featuring an even larger 6.9-inch display and higher capacity 5,000mAh battery with up to 45W fast charging (vs 25W in the smaller models).
 You can also find a 16GB RAM option, along with upgraded 108MP primary, 48MP telephoto, and 40MP front facing camera setup.

 Like the Galaxy S20+, the Galaxy S20 Ultra is compatible with AT&T’s low-band 5G and mmWave 5G+ networks.
 This makes the phone great for anyone, no matter where they live.

-The hardest pill to swallow is the price, with the Samsung Galaxy S20 Ultra 5G new retail price starting at $1,399 (128GB) from AT&T.

-But with the power of the Swappa marketplace, you can find AT&T Galaxy S20 Ultra prices starting at $1,085.
+The hardest pill to swallow is the price, with the Samsung Galaxy S20 Ultra 5G new retail price starting at $1,399 (128GB) from AT&T. Don’t worry, you can find a much better deal on Swappa where AT&T Galaxy S20 Ultra prices start at $590.
 That’s a substantial discount over the new price and the gap will only grow as prices continue to fall.
-Snag your Galaxy S20 Ultra deal right now by hitting the button below.
+Pickup your Galaxy S20 Ultra deal right now by hitting the button below.

 Shop and compare AT&T 5G phone plans